Valleys Radio: Presenters/Producers (over the years)

-These included Gareth Williams, Karen Brown, Bernie Keith, Dafydd Phillips, Steve Powell, Patrick Downes, Tony Peters, Mark Powell, John Curtis, Keri Jones, Simon Hawkins, Jo Price, Dave Bowen, Steve Johnson.
+These included Gareth Williams, Karen Brown, Bernie Keith, Dafydd Phillips, Steve Powell, Patrick Downes, Tony Peters, Mark Powell, John Curtis, Keri Jones, Simon Hawkins, Jo Price, Dave Bowen, Steve Johnson, Mike Parker.

 Music

 The station mainly featured a strong variety of current and classic hits.
 The station also ran an online 'Music Academy' which allowed listeners to feedback on the music played by the station via the Valleys Radio website.

 Sister Stations

 Two sister stations, Swansea Sound (Now Greatest Hits Radio South Wales) and The Wave - which broadcast to the Swansea area are still active.
 Some previous and current presenters from these two stations have broadcast on Valleys Radio.